mwambajoakim/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 - 3rd argument should be the `height` attribute
 - 4th argument should be the `x` attribute
 - 5th argument should be the `y` attribute

+## 09 Updated the class Rectangle
+- Updated the public method `def update(self, *args):` by changing the prototype to `update(self, *args, **kwargs)` that assigns a key/value argument to attributes:
+- `**kwargs` can be thought of as a double pointer to a dictionary: key/value
+	- As Python doesn’t have pointers, `**kwargs` is not literally a double pointer – describing it as such is just a way of explaining its behavior in terms you’re already familiar with
+- `**kwargs` must be skipped if `*args` exists and is not empty
+- Each key in this dictionary represents an attribute to the instance